AzimovS/birdnest-project/README.md

 ## Notes

-- This project was created for Reactor by using provided API
+- This project was created for Reaktor by using provided API